 Features:

-(x/a)**2 +(y/b)**2 = 1 ,a is the semi-major axes, b is the semi-minor axis, and a ≥ b without loss of generality since one can just flip the names if a < b.
+(x/a)**2 +(y/b)**2 = 1 ,"a" is the semi-major axes, "b" is the semi-minor axis, and a ≥ b without loss of generality since one can just flip the names if a < b.

 If a = b, then the ellipse specializes to the circle with radius a = b.

-For a gravitationally bound 2-body system as the mass of body_1 (i.e., M_1) goes to infinity relative to the mass of body_2 (i.e., M_2), body_1 goes to being centered on the barycenter.
+For a gravitationally bound 2-body system as the mass of body_1 (i.e., M_1) goes to infinity relative to the mass of body_2 (i.e., M_2), body_1 goes to being centered on the center of mass.
 Thus, body_2 effectively orbits body_1 in an elliptical orbit when M_1 >> M_2.

 The extreme mass disparity situation is pretty common: e.g., (1) a star is usually much more massive than any of its planets, (2) a planet is often much more massive than any of its moons.